ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ### Stub methods

-Instead of creating a test double, you may also choose to create a default mock object and stub the methods to return a specific value or to do nothing.
+Instead of creating a test double, you may also choose to create a mock object and stub the methods to return a specific value or to do nothing.

 This approach applies to all the methods other than resources.

->**Note:** It is important to ensure that all methods of the object being tested are properly stubbed.
+>**Note:** It is important to ensure that all the methods (of the object) being tested are properly stubbed.
-> If any method is called within the implementation that hasn't been stubbed, the test framework will generate an
+> If a method that has not been stubbed is called in the implementation, the test framework will generate an
 > error message in the following format:
 > `no cases registered for member function '<member_function_name>' of object type '<object_type>'.`